-Originally called “Decoration Day,” Memorial Day was created after the Civil War in 1868 as a way to honor those who lost their lives serving in the Civil War.
+Memorial Day began as “Decoration Day” in 1868.
+It was started as a way to honor those who lost their lives serving in the Civil War.
 It later evolved into a holiday to honor Americans who lost their lives fighting in any war.

 Today, most Americans view Memorial Day as the unofficial start to summer.
 Memorial Day is also often known for parades and sales.
-However, it is first and foremost a day to reflect on the memory of fallen soldiers.
-For many older adults who have previously served in the armed forces, Memorial Day can be a somber day during which seniors remember their fallen family and friends.
+However, it is first and foremost a day to honor the memory of fallen soldiers.
+For many older adults who once served in the armed forces, Memorial Day can be a somber holiday.
+It is a time to remember fallen comrades, friends or family members.

 A Memorial Day tribute could be to teach the younger generation about the meaning of Memorial Day.
-Spend the afternoon with the kids or grandkids making memories and honoring those who served our country by creating fun arts and crafts.
-Some examples include red, white and blue pinwheels or flag-themed decorations using buttons or beads to create festive art.
+Spend the afternoon with your children or grandchildren making memories and honoring those who served our country.
+Some examples of patriotic crafts include making red, white and blue pinwheels or flag-themed decorations using buttons or beads.

 3. Wear red, white and blue